Last Updated on October 7, 2023 by Samantha Harris

 Good long-term memory is essential to tortoises’ survival.
 Different species can be found worldwide, but most are found in semi-arid habitats.

 Tortoises can remember things for at least 9 years.
-Complex tasks are recalled in detail for weeks, while simple tasks can be remembered for years.
+Complex tasks are recalled in detail for weeks, while simple tasks can be recalled for years.

 Tortoises have spatial memory similar to small mammals, recalling where they’ve been, where to find food/water, and how to retrace their footsteps.